EDUCBA Logo

 From an individual eye-view, personal income can be useful in the following ways:

-• Individuals to have a better idea of what is his annual gross income or of their household.
+• Individuals have a better idea of their household’s annual gross income.

 From a nation’s eye-view, personal income can have the following uses:

-• It provides information on purchasing power in the economy.
+• Provides information on purchasing power in the economy.

 • It helps in analyzing the trends and relations in changes in personal income viz a viz the spending habits of people.